onlyphantom/blockchain/README.md

 # Learn Blockchain

-This repository contains the code for the [LearnBlockchain.Academy](https://learnblockchain.academy) tutorial portal, a project in active development by [Supertype](https://supertype.ai)
+This repository contains the code for the [LearnBlockchain.Academy](https://learnblockchain.academy), a project in active development by [Supertype](https://supertype.ai).
 ## Motivation
-We wanted to create an interactive portal containing step by step explanations of
+We wanted to create an interactive workbook that help the average reader learn about the engineering marvel of blockchain, the Bitcoin protocol, and the cryptographic ideas that made it possible.
 ### 🔗 Coverage
 - Symmetric and Asymmetric Key Cryptograpgy
 - Encryption and Decryption with RSA